jo288/KoKo_WebProject_FA19/documents/design-journey.md

 - **Content** (List all the content corresponding to main navigation and sub-categories.)
   - *Home*:
     - introduce the client's restaurant with images
-    - Display few of the top menus and a link to see more menu
+    - display few of the top menus and a link to see more menu
   - *About*:
     - explain more in depth about the restaurant
     - provide a brief history/information about Korean cuisine